knikola-hpc/hpc-exercise/README.md

 Specification
 -------------
-- files should not be bigger than e.g. 1MB
+- files should not be bigger than e.g. 1MB (there's also validation using JavaScript on the client-side, which might not be supported in all browsers - but there's also server-side validation after file is uploaded)
 - system should be smart NOT to overwrite already existing files with the same name
 - in such case, files should be organized in sub-folders structure
 - web application should follow style / formatting from http://www.briefbutler.at